grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 She nodded.

 "This shipment is from Miss Mai.
 Sign here."
-He held out a pen and handed her a clipboard he was carrying that had a long sheet of tiny type printed on it with a signature blank at the end.
+He held out a pen and handed her a clipboard he was carrying that had a long sheet with tiny type printed on it and a signature blank at the end.

 Percy took the pen and scrawled her illegible name into the blank.